vardhans07/AI-Infotech-Solution-Website./README.md

 # 💡 AI-Infotech-Solution-Website.

-Welcome to the **AI InfoTech Feedback Platform** — a full-stack web app designed to collect and manage user feedback effortlessly.
+Welcome to the **AI-Infotech-Solution-Website** — a full-stack web app designed to collect and manage user feedback effortlessly.
 Built with React and Node.js, and powered by MySQL and AWS, this project seamlessly blends performance, design, and functionality.

 ---